Across the Universe: Hindu Dharma and Western Creative Arts

 Applied Vedic Science – Basic (Ayurveda)

-Applied Vedic Science – Basic (Ayurveda) Course Content:
+Applied Vedic Science – Basic Ayurveda

 This course provides a survey of the science and practice of Ayurveda, through an overview of the key texts and contributions in the discipline.
 The concept of wellbeing, and not merely medication, that is central to Ayurveda is elucidated in the course.